location-iq/locationiq-kotlin-client/docs/ReverseApi.md

 val apiInstance = ReverseApi() val lat : java.math.BigDecimal = 17.24 // java.math.BigDecimal | Latitude of the location to generate an address for.
 val lon : java.math.BigDecimal = 74.25 // java.math.BigDecimal | Longitude of the location to generate an address for.
-val format : kotlin.String = json // kotlin.String | Format to geocode.
+val format : kotlin.String = "json" // kotlin.String | Format to geocode.
 Only JSON supported for SDKs
 val normalizecity : kotlin.Int = 1 // kotlin.Int | Normalizes village to city level data to city
 val addressdetails : kotlin.Int = 1 // kotlin.Int | Include a breakdown of the address into elements.
 Defaults to 1.
-val acceptLanguage : kotlin.String = en // kotlin.String | Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
+val acceptLanguage : kotlin.String = "en" // kotlin.String | Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
 Defaults to en.
 To use native language for the response when available, use accept-language=native val namedetails : kotlin.Int = 0 // kotlin.Int | Include a list of alternative names in the results.
 These may include language variants, references, operator and brand. val extratags : kotlin.Int = 0 // kotlin.Int | Include additional information in the result if available, e.g. wikipedia link, opening hours. try {